The solar tower and heliostat field at CSIRO's National Energy Centre in Newcastle, New South Wales.

 Combining water, natural gas and sunshine

-SolarGas™ is a high-temperature concentrated solar thermal technology which CSIRO has been developing since 1998.
+SolarGas™ is a high-temperature concentrated solar thermal technology.

 The sun's energy is captured in an endothermic process (chemical reaction caused by absorbing heat) that transforms the natural gas and water feedstock into a higher energy product – a bit like 'solar supercharging' the fuel.